Valencia, Spain Campus

-Berklee in Valencia focuses on five main areas:
+Berklee's campus in Valencia focuses on five main areas:

 Master’s Degree Programs

 Our Valencia campus focuses primarily on graduate programs in the following areas: contemporary performance; global entertainment and music business; scoring for film, television, and video games; and music technology innovation.